 Best for: Players who want daily check-in gameplay on mobile without a browser dependency.

-If you like the crops-and-community format, our list of games like FarmVille has five more picks that hit the same rhythm.
+If the crops-and-community format clicks, our list of games like FarmVille has more picks in the same rhythm.

 #9.
 MapleStory

-MapleStory is a free-to-play 2D side-scrolling MMORPG that has been running since 2003.
-The connection to Webkinz is looser here: there’s no pet to feed, but there is a deep cosmetic economy, active community events, and a minigame suite that rewards daily play.
+MapleStory is a free-to-play 2D side-scrolling MMORPG that’s been running since 2003.
+The connection to Webkinz is looser: there’s no pet to feed, but there’s a deep cosmetic economy, daily community events, and a minigame suite that rewards regular play.

-According to Nexon’s MapleStory overview page, the game has had 180 million registered accounts globally and receives major updates every few months.
-The cash shop is heavy, but the core leveling experience and most social features are free.
+According to Nexon’s MapleStory overview page, the game has had more than 180 million registered accounts globally and gets a major update every few months.
+The cash shop is heavy, but the core leveling and most social features are free.

 Best for: Older players (13+) who want the community depth of a full MMORPG.